Skip to main content

 • Analyzing a PCB transmission line

-Impedance calculations of transmission line and load
+Impedance calculations of the transmission line and the load

 ZL =Zo ((1+ρ)/(1-ρ))

 TDR impedance measurements can be displayed with volts, ohms, or ρ on the vertical magnitude scale and with time on the horizontal axis.
-Check the TDR results given below with a variety of impedance and terminations.
+Check the TDR results given below with a variety of impedances and terminations.

 tdr-results-for-load-terminations.jpg